jcmunav63/e_nstruments_rails_react/README.md

 ## 📖 About the project - Name of the app <a name="about-project"></a>

-The Ruby on Rails (RoR) template is a basic app for starting a project using this stack.
+The Ruby on Rails (RoR) template is a basic app for starting a project using this great tech stack.
 You can create a large list of different application from this starting repository.
-It includes a PostgreSQL database connection, the gem for user authentication, and the gem for unit testing.
+It includes the gem to connect with a PostgreSQL database, the gem Devise for user authentication, and the gem RSpec for unit testing.
+It is not set up yet to include JavaScript or any CSS frameworks or precompilers.

 ## 🛠 Built With <a name="built-with"></a>